Bradley says Rovers need to be wary of Drogheda after last year’s cup defeat

 A year after his side went out of the cup to a Chris Lyons penalty, Stephen Bradley says he and his players need to be wary of Drogheda United as the two sides meet in the competition again on Friday evening, albeit with the Dubliners this time enjoying home advantage.

-“I think they are definitely a better side than last year,” says the Rovers boss whose own side has seen its hopes of a first league title in eight years slip somewhat after a very strong start to the season.
+“I think they are definitely a better side than last year,” says the Rovers boss whose own side have seen their hopes of a first league title in eight years slip somewhat after a very strong start to the season.

 “They are in with a chance of getting promoted so confidence will be high.
 They score a lot of goals – I think they scored six [against Wexford] on Friday – so it will be a tough game and we have to be at it, at a high level, to go and win the game.”